How Thermal Analysis Works & the Benefits of Leasing a Thermal Analyzer

 - Expedites the administrative work needed for instrument procurement and logistics

 - Conserves working capital, enabling you to reinvest in your core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

 Thermal analyzers are used in material science, pharmaceutical processes, polymer analysis, medical research, and quality assurance.
-Their ability to ascertain physical qualities of a material in relation to changes in temperature make them indispensable to these fields.
-Additionally, the analysis can also look at a dielectric material’s electrical discharge, a stressed sample’s mechanical relaxation, measure a sample’s thermal conductivity or diffusivity, or any light or sound emissions, all in relation to changes in temperature.
-These instruments monitor endothermic and exothermic processes such as melting, boiling, sublimation, phase transition, crystallization, oxidation, and desolvation.
+Their ability to ascertain the physical qualities of a material in relation to changes in temperature makes them indispensable to these fields.

 We Offer Thermogravimetric System Leases to Fit Every Need